syntevo/docs/src/SmartGit/Manual/Integrations/Bugtraq-links-to-issue-trackers.md

 So a commit message containing `PRJA-123` would be linked to `https://host/jira/browse/PRJA-123`, and a commit message and containing `PRJB-678` would be linked to `https://host/jira/browse/PRJB-678`.

-### JIRA Cloud
+### Jira Cloud

-The JIRA Cloud issue viewing URL is slightly different to the On Premises version.
+The Jira Cloud issue viewing URL is slightly different to the On-Premises version.

 In the below example, we have a single project with prefix `SG` and have registered an organisation with a site name `myorg` on Jira Cloud.
-Here we have not set up a custom domain, so the host has its default of `myorg.atlassian.net`:
+Here we have not set up a custom domain, so the host has its default of `myorg.atlassian.net`, and have used the `projects` setting to DRY up the Jira project prefix:

 >
 >``` text